armadaproject/armada/docs/design/relationships_diagram.md

 This diagram shows the high-level relationships between components of Armada and third-party softwares.

+For a more detailed view of Armada, see the [Scheduler Architecture Doc](../architecture.md).

 ### Armada Client

 This is the comonent that is used by users to submit jobs to Armada, using gRPC.
 Current languages supported are: